shirleyobih1/path-cc.github.io/_facility/registration.md

 ## Get a PATh Facility Account
 To register with the PATh facility, submit an application using the following steps:

-1. Go to the [registration page](https://registry.cilogon.org/registry/co_petitions/start/coef:211).You will be redirected to the CILogon sign in page.
+1. Go to the account [registration page](https://registry.cilogon.org/registry/co_petitions/start/coef:211).
+You will be redirected to the CILogon sign in page.
 Select your institution and use your institutional credentials to login.
     <img src="{{ '/images/cilogon.png' | relative_url }}" class="img-fluid"/>

     If you have issues signing in using your institutional credentials, contact us at [support@opensciencegrid.org](support@opensciencegrid.org).